Tank1334/Onboarding-Newbies/chapter_00/day_00.md

 ## Action Items:
 - Review the onboarding schedule and prepare for the exciting journey ahead.
-- Share your thoughts and reflections with your mentors and colleagues.
+- Share your thoughts and concerns with your mentors.

 ## Recommended Articles and Videos: